ava-cms/ava/docs/performance.md

 ---

-# Page Caching
+# Webpage Caching

-For the ultimate performance, enable Ava's full page cache.
-This saves a static HTML copy of all rendered web pages—posts, archives, taxonomy pages, and any custom content types—after the first visit.
+For the ultimate performance, enable Ava's full webpage cache.
+This saves a static HTML copy of all rendered webpages—posts, archives, taxonomy pages, and any custom content types—after the first visit.

 - **First visit:** ~50ms (renders template)
 - **Subsequent visits:** ~1ms (serves static file)